quii/learn-go-with-tests/websockets.md

 }
 ```

-Finally in our test code we can create a helper to tidy up sending messages
+Finally, in our test code we can create a helper to tidy up sending messages

 ```go
 func writeWSMessage(t testing.TB, conn *websocket.Conn, message string) {